aleSuglia/BitmapManager/README.md

 FUTURE WORKS
 --------------
- - Implement RLE compression algorithm for images with a bit-depth equal to 4 and 8 bit per pixel (not yet completed)
+ - Implement RLE compression algorithm for images with a bit-depth equal to 4 and 8 bit per pixel (needs some tests)
  - Support 16, 32 bit BMP images